gregertw/actingweb_firstapp/README.md

 A web version of app is available at https://gregertw.github.io/actingweb_firstapp_web

 The web version uses the mock system also used by the tests to bypass login (appauth is still not supported for Flutter web) and geo location (geolocator is not supported for Flutter web).
-Also, the Google maps plugin is not supported, so a warning message is showed instead of a proper map.
-All in all, the web app does not show anything else the basic UI structure.
-Firebase Messaging is not supported for web in Flutter yet, so the code can be found in web/index.html, which makes it a bit clumsy and not really suited for a true "single code-base" project as you need to make the clue code yourself.
+Firebase Messaging is not fully supported for web in Flutter yet, so the code can be found in web/index.html, which makes it a bit clumsy and not really suited for a true "single code-base" project as you need to make the clue code yourself.

 Flutter has beta support for web, https://flutter.dev/web.
 To enable beta, you need to do the following:
 ```